merchise/xotl.tools/docs/source/xoutil/bound.rst

 .. versionadded:: 1.6.2

-.. warning:: This is a development.
+.. warning:: This module is still in heavy development.
 The API is flux.
+It
+	     will be declared stable only after release 1.7.0.

 A bounded execution model